jbmerville/Hackerrank-Solution-Tracker/README.md

 Link it to your github and push your new solutions totally automatically everytime you complete a challenge.

-# What does Hackerrank-Web-Scrapper do?
+# What does Hackerrank Web Scrapper do?

 - Download all or your last successful submission(s) from HackerRank.com
 - Format and maintain your submissions